googleapis/nodejs-firestore/api-report/firestore.api.md

     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" runTransaction<T>(updateFunction: (transaction: Transaction) => Promise<T>, transactionOptions?: firestore.ReadWriteTransactionOptions | firestore.ReadOnlyTransactionOptions): Promise<T>;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-    // Warning: (ae-forgotten-export) The symbol "Serializer" needs to be exported by the entry point index.d.ts
     //
     // @internal
     _serializer: Serializer | null;